palmer159/computational-neuro/README.md

 It is a high-velocity bridge from Computer science into the parts of neuro that matter for AI research.

+## Why use this study guide
+- Every chapter here is a summary of key neuroscience concepts for a beginner, with a description of its relevance for AI concepts
+- Everything here is summarized from reputed neuroscience books, research papers, with links to the papers for detailed study.
+- Its a much shorter read that the typical textbook, but still focussed on the most fundamental and relevant neuroscience x AI concepts

 ## Why understand the brain for AI?
 The brain is the only existence proof of general intelligence we have.
 It runs on a mere ~20 watts whereas AI needs several Megawatts of power!
 It learns from a handful of examples, generalizes out of distribution, and stays coherent for ~80 years.
 Modern LLMs match or exceed it on narrow tasks while burning megawatts and hallucinating their own training data.
 Whatever the brain is doing, we have not reproduced it, even if we have surpassed it in places.

 That is the case for caring about neuroscience.
 The case for not over-caring is that we may build AGI without ever resolving how cortex works.
 Take from neuroscience what is computationally clarifying; don't be religious about biological plausibility.

 The most productive AI researchers in this space treat neuroscience as a **source of inductive biases and existence proofs**, not as a target to reverse-engineer.

-## Why this study guide
-- Neuroscience has made fundamental contributions to advancing AI research.
-- Every chapter here is a summary of key neuroscience concepts for a beginner, with a description of its relevance with AI concepts
-- Everything here is summarized from authoritative open articles and reputed research papers, with links to the papers for detailed study.

 ## Who this is for